The Trip Notes provide detailed information and background for Adventure Consultants Mt Aspiring Course and Ascent.

 Preparing for Your Trip

 To make the most of your climbing experience we encourage you to work on your fitness prior to the trip.
 You will find that training with a 15kg + pack on is the best preparation for the mountains, with the aim of getting ‘pack fit’ and building your endurance.
 Your guide places special focus on fitness levels and will regulate the pace accordingly.
+See our Fitness Training Programs for information on how we can help you prepare for your course.

 We place emphasis on providing nutritious meals and a good supply of snack food throughout the trip.
 If you have any special dietary requirements, please advise us at the time of registration.